kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - *Party: Remove HK-47 and Mission*
 - Return to Ebon Hawk and enter Czerka Office
 - Talk to Griff twice, then QS/QL
-- Greeta Holda accosts you
+- Greeta Holda accosts you after the load
   - ***Finishes “Mission’s Brother”***
 - Talk to Czerka Protocol Officer: 1,2,2
   - ***Finishes “Sand People”***
-- Exit to Anchorhead, [Save Teleport](<../Techniques/Save Teleporting>) to talk to Iziz
+- Exit to Anchorhead and [Save Teleport](<../Techniques/Save Teleporting>) to talk to Iziz
   - ***Finishes “Fair Trade”***
 - Return to Ebon Hawk and board
-- Jolee #2
 - Fly to Manaan
   - Possible Fighter Skirmish